emilymarro/everythingisprogress/project-worksheet.md

 # Project Overview

+Important: I started my entire app over at one point.
+My first few days of work can be seen in this repo: (https://git.generalassemb.ly/emilymarro/hopeful)

 ## Project Schedule

 This schedule will be used to keep track of your progress throughout the week and align with our expectations.